jgorman/rails_ubuntu/README.md

 You can include the `rails_ubuntu::setup_all` master recipe or only include the individual recipes that make sense for you.

-Feel free to copy recipes from `rails_ubuntu` into your cookbook so that you can customize them to better meet your needs.
-You can copy the helpers from `rails_ubuntu/libraries` into your cookbook so that your customized `rails_ubuntu` recipes will run in your cookbook.
+You can copy recipes from `rails_ubuntu` into your cookbook so that you can customize them to better meet your needs.

-Then run your new recipe to [provision the new server](#chef).

 # <a id="chef-run"></a>Chef-run Setup #